NDORMS DPhil & MSc by Research

 Details of Research Group

-The DPhil will be jointly supervised by Associate Prof Sally Hopewell and Prof Gary Collins, based at the Centre for Statistics in Medicine (CSM) and the Oxford Clinical Trials Research Unit (OCTRU), NDORMS, University of Oxford.
+The DPhil will be jointly supervised by Associate Prof Sally Hopewell and Susan Dutton, based at the Centre for Statistics in Medicine (CSM) and the Oxford Clinical Trials Research Unit (OCTRU), NDORMS, University of Oxford.
 The research group also includes Prof Sandra Eldridge, Director of the Pragmatic Clinical Trials Unit (Queen Mary University of London) who leads an international collaborative group working on pilot and feasibility studies.

-- Associate Prof Sally Hopewell’s research interests are focused on the design, conduct and transparent reporting of randomised trials and systematic reviews and has published extensively in this area.
-She is co-chief investigator on a large multicentre NIHR funded trial of exercise interventions for people with rotator cuff disorders.
+- Associate Prof Sally Hopewell’s research interests are focused on the design, conduct and transparent reporting of randomised trials and systematic reviews and has published extensively in these areas.
+She has been instrumental in the development of key reporting guidelines such as the CONSORT Statement and PRISMA for Abstracts.

 The Centre for Statistics in Medicine (www.csm.ox.ac.uk/) and Oxford Clinical Trials Research Unit (www.octru.ox.ac.uk/) are located in the Botnar Research Centre.
-CSM has more than 20 years experience in medical statistics and clinical trials.
-OCTRU, part of the CSM, is a fully registered Clinical Trials Unit, involved in the design, conduct and report in both early and later phase clinical trials in surgery, musculoskeletal sciences, respiratory medicine, gastroenterology and oncology.
+CSM has more than 20 years’ experience in medical statistics and clinical trials.
+OCTRU, part of the CSM, is a fully registered UKCRC Clinical Trials Unit, involved in the design, conduct, analysis and reporting in both early and later phase clinical trials in surgery, musculoskeletal sciences, respiratory medicine, gastroenterology and oncology.